An Orbital House of Cards: Frequent Satellite Close Conjunctions

 \section{Discussion}

-Simulations have shown that altitudes above 600-800~km altitude in LEO are already above the unstable threshold for long-term runaway debris growth, i.e., KCPS \citep{LiouJohnson2008,kessler2025}.
-Strikingly, given the density and surface area, the main Starlink shell (about 550~km altitude) is also within the runaway threshold \citep{kessler2025}, meaning a single collision could have catastrophic long-term consequences.
+Simulations have shown that altitudes above 600-800~km in LEO are already above the unstable threshold for long-term runaway debris growth, i.e., KCPS \citep{LiouJohnson2008,kessler2025}.
+Strikingly, given the density and surface area, the main Starlink shell (about 550~km altitude) is also within the runaway threshold \citep{kessler2025}, meaning a single collision could have substantial longer-term consequences.
 While collisional cascades can take decades to centuries to develop, a single collision could create substantial stress on the orbital environment immediately, even if it does not lead to a runaway \citep{Thiele2022,Boley2024}.

-In an effort to better characterize this stress, for both short and long-term consequences, we recommend the CRASH Clock, which is the expectation time for a collision if all satellite manoeuvres were to suddenly stop.
-It is a KEI calculated using the methods above, and provides an immediate assessment, as well as historical record, of the stress on the orbital environment.
-It further provides a measure of the typical time between system-wide loss of control in LEO and a probable catastrophic collision.
+We suggest that the CRASH Clock presents a complementary and potentially better way to characterize orbital stress for both short and long-term consequences \footnote{The CRASH Clock is hosted and periodically re-evaluated at the public website \url{https://outerspaceinstitute.ca/crashclock}.}.
+This KEI, calculated using the methods above, provides an immediate assessment, as well as historical record, of the stress on the orbital environment.
+It further provides a measure of the typical time between system-wide loss of control in LEO and a possible catastrophic collision.